EXCLUSIVE-Japan elevates Taiwan security ties in move likely to rile China

 At a forum there, Aso said Japan needed to show "resolve to fight" for Taiwan.
 Beijing said the remark was harmful to "the political foundation of China-Japan relations".

-(Reporting by Kaori Kaneko, Yukiko Toyoda, Tim Kelly and Sakura Murakami, additional reporting by Nobuhiro Kubo and Ben Blanchard, editing by Nick Macfie)
+(Reporting by Kaori Kaneko, Yukiko Toyoda, Tim Kelly and Sakura Murakami, additional reporting by Nobuhiro Kubo, Ben Blanchard in Taipei and the Beijing newsroom; Editing by Nick Macfie and Stephen Coates)

 ((tim.kelly@thomsonreuters.com; +813-6441-1311;))